ahanapradhan/PRISM/README.md

 `options` section: extractor options.
 E.g. the maximum value for `LIMIT` clause is 1000.
 If the user needs to set a higher value, use `limit=value`.

-### Running Unmasque
+### Running PRISM
 Open `mysite/unmasque/src/main_cmd.py` file.
 This script has one default input specified.
-Change this query to try Unmasque for various inputs.
+Change this query to try PRISM for various inputs.
 `test.util` package has `queries.py` file, containing a few sample queries.
 Any of them can be used for testing.

 #### From Command Line: